Nigeria Customs Service ranks and salary structure in 2026

-The Nigeria Customs Service ranks, range from Customs Assistant to Comptroller-General, with a salary structure offering monthly pay between ₦70,000 and over ₦3 million.
+The Nigeria Customs Service (NCS) ranks range from Customs Assistant to Comptroller-General, with a salary structure offering a monthly pay between ₦70,000 and over ₦3 million.
 Coupled with substantial allowances, the NCS remains one of Nigeria’s most respected and rewarding public service institutions.
+The agency is responsible for the collection of customs revenue, facilitation of national and international trade, and border security.

 Source: UGC